Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Experimental Evaluation

-As mentioned in the previous sections, one of the most appealing features of the algorithm we present in this paper is that it sidesteps the need of projecting onto the set of transformations.
+One of the most appealing features of our algorithm is that allows CFR-based methods to apply.
+CFR-based methods are the fastest regret minimizers in practice, so it is unsurprising that using them results in better convergence as seen in \Cref{fig:experiments}.
+Another appealing feature is that our method sidesteps the need of projecting onto the set of transformations.
 This is in contrast with the algorithm of \citet{Farina23:Polynomial}, which requires an expensive projection at every iteration.
 We observe that this difference results in a dramatic reduction in iteration runtime between the two algorithms, which we quantify in \Cref{tab:iteration times}.
 So, we remark that when accounting for \emph{time} instead of iterations on the x-axis of the plots in \Cref{fig:experiments}, the difference in performance between the algorithms appears even stronger.
 Such a plot is available in \Cref{app:plots}.